mdrake0/mysite/content/fixed/bookshelf.md

 ### Currently Reading

-- _How Linux Works_, Brian Ward
 - _Cracking the Coding Interview_, Gayle Laakmann McDowell
-- _The Go Programming Language_, Alan A. A. Donovan and Brian W. Kernighan
+- _The Pragmatic Programmer_, Andy Hunt and Dave Thomas
 - _What Do You Care What Other People Think?_, Richard Feynman
-- _The Pragmatic Programmer_, Andy Hunt and Dave Thomas
+- _Consider Phlebas_, Iain Banks

 ### Finished and Recommend